Medicine Ball Training | The Med-Ball Punch

 - You need to reach your optimal rotation to improve rapidly.
 As you rotate, focus on trying to pin your back shoulder to the wall next to you.

-Depending on your goals, you’ll need to change how you perform this medicine ball training exercise.
+Depending on your goals, you’ll need to change how you perform your medicine ball workout.
 If you’re looking for power development, you should perform many short sets.
 If you’re looking for endurance, you’ll want to perform fewer, but longer, sets.

 Recommended sets and time: